 So in order to add the styling for all of our other components, we need to add a few components (and versions!) to the query parameter of our original url:

 <link rel="stylesheet" href="https://www.ft.com/__origami/service/build/v3/bundles/css?components=o-grid@^6.0.0,o-colors@^6.0.8,o-typography@^7.0.2,o-table@^9.0.2&brand=core&system_code=$$$-no-bizops-system-code-$$$"/>

 And now, when we look at our page, we should have a styled table, different typography and a type of grid in place.

-Public facing, ft.com product are known as “master brand” products, by setting the brand query parameter to “master” we are requesting that style of component.
+Public facing, ft.com product are known as “core brand” products, by setting the brand query parameter to “core” we are requesting that style of component.
 But Origami components offer tailored support for other contexts with component branding.

 For example we could set the brand to